DDudka9/freeda/docs/docs/html/_sources/usage.rst.txt

 6. Putting your computer to sleep should not interfere with the analysis (will resume after awaking).
 7. We recommend the free software UNIPRO by Ugene for viewing alignment files `http://ugene.net/download-all.html <http://ugene.net/download-all.html>`_.
 8. When opening structure files (.pse) with PyMOL you can click "Skip activation" - no license is ever needed to view the structure files .
+9. If you downloaded a new FREEDA release - its safest to remove all text (.txt) files from the main folder

 Understanding Events Window